Cancer Molecular Genetics

 Jolene J. Windle, Ph.D.

-Identifying the genetic and epigenetic mechanisms regulating expression of these genes in normal and cancer cells
+- Determining the genetic and epigenetic mechanisms regulating expression of key genes in both normal and cancer cells

-Identifying mechanisms by which identified defects in cancer cells can be exploited to selectively induce cancer cell death
+- Identifying mechanisms by which genetic, epigenetic and immunologic processes in cancer cells can be exploited to selectively induce cancer cell death

-Using this knowledge to develop innovative approaches for the treatment of currently intractable cancers
+- Developing strategies for translating this knowledge into innovative approaches for the treatment of human cancers